2020–2021 Belarusian protests: Deaths

 On 10 August, a protester, Alexander Taraikovsky, died near Pushkinskaya metro station.
 According to the Ministry of Internal Affairs, the protester tried to throw an explosive device at the government troopers and it exploded in his arms.
 However, some doubts in the circumstances of the death of the 34-year-old man were expressed.
 It was reported that a massive blood loss due to an open chest wound was recorded in a death certificate.
-A video was published on 15 August that showed the protester empty handed and while being shot at by police.
+A video was published on 15 August that showed the empty-handed protester being shot at by police.
 On 15 August, the Associated Press published a single frame from a video made on 10 August.
 It showed a man in a white shirt that looked similar to Taraikovsky and that was staggering unsteadily with a big red spot on his chest.
 No further commentary from the Ministry of Internal Affairs followed, however, according to the Belarusian Investigative Committee, as of 15 August 2020, the circumstances of the Taraikovsky's death were under investigation.
 Elena German, the wife of Taraikovsky, saw the body in the morgue and reported that there were no injuries to his hands, but there was a small hole in his chest, consistent with a bullet hole.
 On 15 August, thousands of people gathered at the funeral in Minsk.

 On 12 August, 25-year-old Alexander Vikhor died in Homel.
 He is believed to have had a heart-related disease.
 According to preliminary information, he died due to waiting in a security forces detainee van for several hours in hot weather.
 He was in the van because the city's temporary detention centers were overcrowded.
 Vikhor was sentenced to 10 days in prison, but it was reported that he didn't receive proper medical attention in time.